François Bigot: Fall of New France and consequences for Bigot

 When the Seven Years' War began to go badly for France in 1757, the ruling faction of the Duc de Choiseul began to make changes and to look for scapegoats.
 It was fatally easy for the government to link Bigot's evident corruption with the inflation in Canada.
 By showing how the corruption and inflation were cause and effect, the Crown came up with an excuse for suspending payments on the Canadian bills of exchange.
 In view of the defeat at the Plains of Abraham it indeed seemed necessary to suspend payments, which might otherwise end up in the enemy's pockets.
 The crown was thus able to hide its own expected bankruptcy with a politically and morally necessary suspension of payments.
 By association, Bigot and the other officials from Canada were soon made to serve as scapegoats for the military and naval disasters as well as the financial ones.
 On 17 November 1761, Bigot and those associated, including his former business associates Cadet and Péan were arrested.
 Their trial ensued, which ended with the judgement of 10 December 1763.
 Bigot's sentence was exile and the confiscation of all his property; heavy fines were imposed on all the convicted men.

 Shortly after judgement was delivered on 10 December 1763, Bigot left for Switzerland.
 He changed his name to François Bar (de Barr), which was his brother-in-law's name, the Sieur de Barre (Bar).
 He stayed for some time at Fribourg and then went to Neuchâtel.
-On 18 March 1765 he secured permission to take up residence there, where he would live until his dying day.
+On 18 March 1765, he secured permission to take up residence there, where he would live until his dying day.

-François Bigot died on 12 January 1778 at Neuchâtel; he was buried in the little Catholic church of Saint-Martin-L'Évêque in Cressier, a village nearby, as he had requested in his will: "I desire that my body be buried in the cemetery at Cressier without any pomp, just as the poorest person in the parish would be."
+François Bigot died on 12 January 1778 in Neuchâtel; he was buried in the little Catholic church of Saint-Martin-L'Évêque in Cressier, a village nearby, as he had requested in his will: "I desire that my body be buried in the cemetery at Cressier without any pomp, just as the poorest person in the parish would be."